 When the COVID-19 pandemic required a rapid move to total online learning for students – an ‘emergency remote teaching’ response was required.
 The TELT team had to utilise creative problem solving, collaborate quickly with educators, professional staff and students, and consider how to repurpose existing technology, to swiftly deliver face-to-face content, virtually.

-Associate Professor Alexandra Webb, Medical Education Unit lead explains “The investment the Medical School has made in technology enhanced learning (TEL) in the last few years aided our transition to emergency remote online learning during the COVID crisis.”
+Associate Professor Alexandra Webb, Medical Education Unit, TELT lead explains “The investment the Medical School has made in technology enhanced learning (TEL) in the last few years aided our transition to emergency remote online learning during the COVID crisis.”

 “The TELT Framework (see diagram below), implemented a few years ago, provides a flexible model for teachers to incorporate evidence-based medical education and principles of the science of learning, supported by technology.
 It accommodates non-technology and technology-based educational solutions.
 Teachers are encouraged to adopt the step(s) relevant to their educational context.
 It helps them reflect on their learning outcomes, delivery and assessment to ensure constructive alignment within the integrated Doctor of Medicine and Surgery (MChD) curriculum.”